301 E North Water St, Chicago, IL 60611

 Nestled in between Old Town and Lincoln Park, Armitage Avenue is quickly becoming a premier shopping destination in Chicago.

 Lunch and dinner each day are on your own.
-Enjoy one of the many onsite eateries within or around the Sheraton Grand Chicago.
+Enjoy one of the many onsite eateries within or around the Sheraton Grand Chicago, or venture out a couple of blocks to explore the many restaurants around the area.

 Hoping to find a peer to dine with in Chicago?
 Feel free to use the Message Board to connect with other attendees for dining plans.
 We also encourage you to use our #olcdiningbuddies hashtag to connect with other conference attendees looking to make lunch and dinner plans.